troystribling/BlueCap/Documentation/PeripheralManager.md

     case isAdvertising
 	  // Thrown is state restoration fails
     case restoreFailed
+}

+public enum MutableCharacteristicError : Swift.Error {
-    // Thrown by startRespondingToWriteRequests if Mutablecharcteristic has not been added to a PeripheralManager case unconfigured
+    // Thrown by startRespondingToWriteRequests and update if Mutablecharcteristic has not been added to a PeripheralManager case unconfigured
+    // Thrown by update(withString:) if String Characteristic value cannot be serialized case notSerializable
+    // Thrown by update if Characteristic notifiy or indicate property is not enabled case notifyNotSupported
 }
 ```